wowgr8/capstone/capstone-proposal.md

 * Animate.css
 * Draw.io/app.diagrams.net
 * Git
+* Firebase

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
 * A visual representation for goals that were achieved.
 Perhaps the user will start with a barren garden and a flower will be planted each time a goal is acheived.
 * An interactive demo where the user has to click to follow along.
 This demo will have the user create a simple goal, complete the goal, then direct the user towards their garden with a freshly planted flower.
 Meant to build momentum
 * An API that returns random quotes of encouragement.
 * Perhaps a section where the user can journal any breakthroughs as they work towards completing a goal.
+* Refactor and implement to use React-Redux

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 * A motivational quotes API